magnet-cl/magnetizer/README.md

 The following variables can be set as extra parameters when the playbook is
 played:

+* `certbot_domain`: Comma-separated list of domains to obtain a certificate.
-* `certbot_domain`: If unset it will use the host specified in the ansible inventory.
+  If unset it will use the host specified in the ansible inventory.
 * `certbot_admin_email`: Email for account notifications.

 A related playbook is at